- 12 Nov 2020

 Self-isolation means staying at home all the time, with no other households coming inside.

-- Don’t pop to the shops or drop the children off at school, until you have a test result, even if you’re wearing a face covering
+- don’t pop to the shops, even if you’re wearing a face covering

 In case you need to self-isolate it’s a good idea to have a few things ready at home.
 These should include: